Mobile Monetization Agenda Interview with Mobyaffiliates

 There is no cash flow through Admost, all the payments are taken from the ad networks’ own accounts as usual.

 What do you think the big themes for mobile advertising are going to be in 2017?

 In 2017, the mobile advertising market will continue its growth with new opportunities.
 New players will join the competition from all around the world, though it seems big ad networks still dominate the market.

 What are your thoughts about video format exponential growth this year?
-Can you think of a time when all mobile ads will go video, leaving static image behind?
+Can you think of a time when all mobile ads will go video, leaving the static images behind?

-The video format will continue its incremental growth in 2017 with new strategies and more brands transition to the digital advertising, in addition with the increasing number of publishers.
-But, I think that static ads will not be over due to the internet speed and data sizes and the cost of video advertising in short term.
+The video format will continue its incremental growth in 2017 with new strategies and more brands transition to digital advertising, in addition to the increasing number of publishers.
+But, I think that static ads will not be overdue to the internet speed and data sizes and the cost of video advertising in short term.